 You do not have to be a member to apply for a grant from the Fund for Environmental Journalism.
 If you do apply and are approved for membership (requires separate application ), the grant application fee may be applied to your membership whether or not you receive a grant.
 The cost of SEJ membership is $40 for the first year.
 However, if you are not already an approved member of SEJ at the time of application, please use the Non-Member Grant Application Form.

 2) In addition to your application form, you must provide a case for support in three core documents:

 - A proposal: In narrative form, the proposal must include a project description including a reporting plan, timeline and fundraising plan; your dissemination plan including commentary on the size of the targeted media market; and the roles and qualifications of the team;

 - A budget showing a potential FEJ grant in the context of ALL projected income and expenses for the ENTIRE project, including the status of other grants pending, if applicable;

 - Project leader(s)' resume(s).

 Letters of support, work samples, and other team members' resumes may be submitted as "additional documentation," but keep in mind that these may not be reviewed unless a proposal has reached semi-finalist status.

 Criteria for Selection

-Environmental journalism projects or entrepreneurial ventures will be selected for FEJ funding with attention to the following questions:
+Environmental journalism projects will be selected for FEJ funding with attention to the following questions:

 · What is the news value of the project or venture including its topic and the importance of that topic to the community the work will inform?